-In the U.S., AbbVie recognizes revenues on sales to third parties and we recognize our 50% share of the co-promotion profits or losses as a component of total revenues in our condensed consolidated statements of income.
+In the U.S., AbbVie recognizes revenues on sales to third parties and we recognize our 50% share of the co-promotion profits or losses as a component of other revenues from collaborative and other relationships in our condensed consolidated statements of income.
 The collaboration began selling ZINBRYTA in the U.S. in the third quarter of 2016.
-During the three and six months ended June 30, 2017, we recognized a net reduction in revenue of \$3.9 million and \$9.8 million, respectively, to reflect our share of an overall net loss within the collaboration.
+During the three and nine months ended September 30, 2017, we recognized a net reduction in revenue of \$2.8 million and \$12.6 million, respectively, to reflect our share of an overall net loss within the collaboration, as compared to \$13.5 million in each of the prior year comparative periods.

-In the E.U. and Canada, we recognize revenues on sales to third parties in product revenues, net in our condensed consolidated statements of income.
-We also record the related cost of revenues and sales and marketing expenses to their respective line items in our condensed consolidated statements of income as these costs are incurred.
-We reimburse AbbVie for their 50% share of the co-promotion profits or losses in the E.U. and Canada.
-This reimbursement is recognized in collaboration profit (loss) sharing in our condensed consolidated statements of income.
+In the E.U. and Canada, we recognize revenues on sales to third parties in product revenues, net and record the related cost of revenues and sales and marketing expenses to their respective line items in our condensed consolidated statements of income as revenues are recognized and related costs are incurred.
+We also reimburse AbbVie for their 50% share of the co-promotion profits or losses in the E.U. and Canada, which is recognized in collaboration profit (loss) sharing in our condensed consolidated statements of income.
 We began to recognize product revenues on sales of ZINBRYTA in the E.U. in the third quarter of 2016.
-For the three and six months ended June 30, 2017, we recognized net expense of \$1.3 million to reflect AbbVie's 50% sharing of the net collaboration profits in the E.U. and Canada.
+For the three and nine months ended September 30, 2017, we recognized net expense of \$0.7 million and \$2.0 million, respectively, to reflect AbbVie's 50% sharing of the net collaboration profits in the E.U. and Canada, as compared to net income recognized of \$2.7 million to reflect AbbVie's 50% sharing of the net collaboration losses in the E.U. and Canada in the prior year comparative periods.